The best hotels in Guatemala City

 Don't try to stretch your budget by staying in Zona 3 or Zona 5.
 We've seen this mistake too many times.
 The few dollars you save aren't worth the security headaches, and you'll end up spending the difference on taxis anyway because you won't want to walk.

-Guatemala City's best neighborhoods
+Guatemala City's best hotel regions

 Zona 10 (Zona Viva) is where most first-timers should base themselves. walkable restaurants, good security, and easy access to everything.
 If you care about history or travel on a budget, Zona 1 is worth the trade-offs, but go in with eyes open.